giantswarm/docs/src/content/general/architcture/openstack/index.md

 #### Cluster OpenStack controller

-A part of the generic controllers we have an special one that act as a bridge and reconcile the provider specific configuration to create the necessary infrastructure for a Kubernetes cluster.
-This controller provision, update and delete all resources on the provider API.
+As part of the generic controllers we have this special one.
+It acts as a bridge and reconciles the provider specific configuration to create the necessary infrastructure for a Kubernetes cluster.
+This controller provisions, updates and deletes all resources on the provider API.

 #### Cluster apps operator

-This simple operator takes care of the default apps has to be created for a cluster and the right configuration that need to be created.
+This simple operator takes care of the default apps required for a cluster and the right configuration for their creation.
 Assets like the certificate authority or the domain base are provided by it via a configmap.

 ## Giant Swarm on-premises workload cluster(s)